VVRROOOMM/Rubiks-Cube-Solver/README.md

 ### Project Structure
 - bin: all executables are compiled here
 - docker: docker instructions to build an image
-- include: all .h fles
+- include: all .h files
 - obj: all .o files
 - solve_logs: sqlite3 database of all solves
 - src: all .cpp files including the 3 google tests